 Entry Criteria

 - Nominations can be made by the author(s) as well as any external party (government archaeologists, university researchers, students, consultants, clients for a project and any ASHA member).
-For the ASHA Ian Jack Award for the Best Honours /coursework masters (MA) thesis, we encourage the nomination to be made by the student’s university supervisor.
+For the Ian Jack Award for the Best Honours /coursework masters (MA) thesis, we encourage the nomination be made by the student’s university supervisor;

-- For commercial projects (e.g. Judy Birmingham Award for Best Historical Archaeology Heritage Report) the entry should be supported by the client (they must co-sign the submission form) unless the project or report is publicly available.
+- For commercial projects (e.g. Judy Birmingham Award for Best Historical Archaeology Heritage Report) the entry should be supported by the client (they must co-sign the submission form or provide other evidence of support) unless the project or report is publicly available;

-- Entries must be in the field of Historical Archaeology conducted in Australia, New Zealand or neighbouring areas (including the Pacific).
+- Entries must be in the field of Historic Archaeology conducted in Australia, New Zealand or neighbouring areas (including The Pacific); and

-- Entries for the student categories must be from students enrolled at a university in Australia, New Zealand, Asia or the Pacific, or enrolled at an overseas university with an Australasian historical archaeological topic.
+- Entries for the student categories must be from students enrolled at a university in Australia, New Zealand or Asia Pacific or enrolled at an overseas university with an Australasian historical archaeological topic.

 Submission Process

-- Submit the completed entry form and email to Dr Matthew Kelly, ASHA Awards Co-ordinator [email protected] by 10 March 2024.
+- Submit the completed entry form and email to the ASHA Awards coordinator [email protected] by Friday 1 August 2025;

-- The judging panel will be notified of the successful submission and will conduct their review.
+- The judging panel will be notified of the successful submission and will conduct their review; and

 Judging Panel and Award Decision

-The judges will have four to six weeks to review each entry and submit the assessment form with the result of their deliberations.
+The judges will have four to six weeks to review the submissions and provide the assessment form with the result of their deliberations.
 A judge will inform the awards co-ordinator if they are unable to complete the review within the specified time to allow for alternative arrangements to be made.
 The judges may be required to liaise with the other judges about their final decision and to agree on a winning entry for each category.
 The Chair (ASHA Executive member) will cast the deciding vote in instances of a tie or indecision.

-The position as an awards judge has no financial or other renumeration.
+The position as an ASHA awards judge has no financial or other renumeration.

-The judges may also decide to award no nominees if it was determined that the submissions do not reach the required standards.
-The final decision to award no submission in any of the categories will rest with the ASHA President.
-There is no appeals process or review.
+The judges may also decide to not identify a winner if the panel determines that the submissions do not reach the required standards.
+The final decision to not award a prize, in any of the categories, will rest with the ASHA President.
+There are no appeals process or review.

 Award Presentation

-Award winners will be announced during National Archaeology Week, 19-25 May 2024.
-The winner/s will be notified directly by the ASHA President.
+Award winners will be announced in September at the 2025 ASHA conference in Devonport, Tasmania.
+The winner/s will also be notified directly by the ASHA President.
 The details of the winning entrants will be posted on the ASHA website, the respective university notified, client and the government agency where the report was prepared.

 ASHA Ian Jack Award for Best Honours or Masters Thesis